waymo-research/waymax/README.md

 Waymax is designed to work with the Waymo Open Motion dataset out of the box.

-A simple way to configure access is the following:
+A simple way to configure access via command line is the following:

 1. Apply for [Waymo Open Dataset](https://waymo.com/open) access.